 FAQ

-1. Why was this book written?
+• 1.
+How did this book come to be written?

 Describe the process of how Bear Witness came to be.